 Harrisonburg is a medium-sized city located in the state of Virginia.
 With a population of 52,538 people and 17 constituent neighborhoods, Harrisonburg is the 18th largest community in Virginia.

-Harrisonburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Harrisonburg is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Harrisonburg is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Harrisonburg who work in food service (14.21%), sales jobs (11.81%), and teaching (10.45%).

-The education level of Harrisonburg citizens is very high relative to the national average among all cities (21.84%): 35.76% of adults in Harrisonburg have a bachelor's degree or even advanced degree.
+The population of Harrisonburg is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.76% of adults in Harrisonburg have a bachelor's degree or even advanced degree.

 The per capita income in Harrisonburg in 2010 was $18,324, which is low income relative to Virginia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $73,296 for a family of four.
 However, Harrisonburg contains both very wealthy and poor people as well.
 Harrisonburg also has one of the higher rates of people living in poverty in the nation, with 32.49% of its population below the federal poverty line.